CourtHive/tods-competition-factory/documentation/docs/engines/global-state.md

 ## setState

-Loads tournament records into competitionEngine; supports both an array of tournamentRecords and an object with tournamentId keys.
+Loads tournament records into [Global State](/docs/engines/global-state); supports both an array of tournamentRecords and an object with tournamentId keys.

 ```js
 const tournamentRecords = [tournamentRecord];